-This literature review project is currently in progress with an expected completion date in 2019 with accompanying workshops.
-The project focuses primarily on the Upper Snake River Watershed of Idaho, Nevada, and Oregon.
+This project focuses primarily on the Upper Snake River Watershed of Idaho, Nevada, and Oregon.
 However, the literature review of relevant rangeland management and water resource strategies includes practices outside of the watershed and, where appropriate, includes the Great Basin and the broader Pacific Northwest region.
 While not comprehensive, this literature review summarizes some of the most salient current research and actions on managing rangeland systems in a changing climate.

 Summary: Rangelands are complex, intricate, interconnected, and dynamic socio-ecological systems comprised of humans, livestock, and natural wildlife.
 They are an integral part of the region’s economy and provide valuable income to both tribal and non-tribal ranchers and communities.